Murder of Kacie Woody: Disappearance and investigation

 Conway Police Sgt.
-Jim Barrett and two FBI agents arrived at Fuller's storage unit at around 6:00 PM on December 4.
+Jim Barrett and two FBI agents arrived at Fuller's storage unit at around 6:00p.m. on December 4.
 The door was pulled down and had no lock; when it was lifted, they noticed the silver Dodge Caravan inside, forward-facing with its engine running.
 When Barrett began to enter the unit, a single gunshot was fired.
 Law enforcement ran for cover and called for backup, while shouting commands for anyone inside to surrender, with no result.
-When a SWAT team arrived around 8:30 PM, they stormed the unit.
+When a SWAT team arrived around 8:30p.m., they stormed the unit.

-David Fuller had shot himself in the head when Barrett had lifted the unit's door; his body was found lying on the floor behind the minivan, still holding a 9mm Luger near the van's back seats, which had been removed.
+The single gunshot that had occurred after police lifted the storage unit's door turned out to be David Fuller shooting himself in the head; his body was found lying on the floor behind the minivan, still holding a 9mm Luger near the van's back seats, which had been removed.
 Barrett found Woody's body lying supine in the back of the minivan, with her wrists and ankles chained to the four corners of the van's floor.
 Fuller had raped her before shooting her in the head.
 Also found were a half-empty bottle of chloroform and a rag next to Woody's head.
-(The Man With a Van episode states that the bottle of chloroform was found in the Woody home at the beginning of the investigation).
+(Note: The Man With a Van episode states that the bottle of chloroform was found in the Woody home at the beginning of the investigation.)
 Although Kacie's time of death could not be agreed upon, it was determined that she had been dead for hours, and a medical examiner concluded that she had likely been rendered unconscious by the chloroform from her abduction to the time she was murdered.